Warning - Make sure you are installing PiNet onto a fresh installation. Do not install PiNet onto an Ubuntu installation running other services as PiNet can not be easily uninstalled.

 and hit enter.
 This downloads the PiNet script.
 The main script is called

-(note the all new PiNet Jessie is now available in Alpha for testing.)
+(note the all new PiNet Jessie is now available in Beta for testing.)

 Once that completes, enter